Appealing a Denied Workers' Comp Claim

 Understanding Workers’ Compensation Liens

-Section 21 of the Illinois workers' compensation act governs liens on workers'
+Section 21 of the Illinois workers' compensation act governs liens

 As a general rule there are no liens in workers' compensation cases.
-However,

-an exception exists if there is unpaid child support owed.
+However, an exception exists if there is unpaid child support owed.
 If this is the case and the insurance company or employer is properly

 served and notified of the child support lien, it is enforceable against